Boaz Misholi: Comverse

 Misholi set out to develop a voice and fax messaging system for storing, processing, accessing and transmitting information from any telephone or fax machine.
 The system offered a more comprehensive solution than answering machines or other devices available at the time.
 Aside from the money from the Swiss concern Ascom, Tadiran, Ampal-American Israel Corporation, Shearson, ADP, Lehman Brothers and private American investors, the firm received a grant from Israel's Office of the Chief Scientist and subsidies from the Israeli government, which was trying to boost the country's technology sector.
 Initially, they began to work on a digital listening system for military intelligence.

 Misholi and Alexander concluded that for marketing and raising capital it was preferable to be registered in the United States, with names that rang well in English.
 Misholi's voice messaging system, originally called "Tavor," was thus renamed "Trilogue."
 The system was capable of supporting up to 5,000 users, 32 ports and 182 hours of digitized voice storage.
 Users entered a personal identification code via the telephone keypad to access their mailboxes.
 The voice mailbox provided a user experience similar to the answering machine but without the need to buy a separate device.

 In early 1984, Misholi, Alexander and Yemini returned to New York to establish a company for marketing the new technology.
 Comverse (a combination of "communication" and versatility") was founded that year.
 The firm was headquartered in Woodbury, New York, and focused on centralized voice and fax-messaging hardware systems for large organizations and telecommunications providers.

 Efrat operated as a wholly owned subsidiary of Comverse, with Misholi and Alexander as joint CEOs and chairmen.

 In 1984, Comverse's Trilogue technology was chosen by the United States Government's General Services Administration over IBM and Sperry Corporation.

 In 1985, the New York Times published a profile on the Israeli economy singling out Misholi as a "new breed of Israeli entrepreneur," and calling him a "whiz kid."

 In January 1987, Comverse went public on the New York Stock Exchange.
-In 1988, Misholi resigned as CEO after a disagreement with Alexander over strategy. although he continued to serve as a Comverse board member until 1992.
+In 1988, Misholi resigned as CEO after a disagreement with Alexander over strategy. although he continued as a board member until 1992.